HeapSpace/heapcon/content/sponsorheapcon/index.md

 ## &nbsp;

-Heapcon is a regional tech conference for software engineers and technology enthusiasts.
+Heapcon is a regional tech conference for software engineers and technology enthusiast, organized by [Heapspace](https://heapspace.rs).

 Heapcon is created by a group of professionals from multidisciplinary fields, including: software engineering, project management, marketing, communications and publishing.
 The conference puts 14 years of IT event management into practice.